NVIDIA/NVTX/python/docs/auto.rst

 Automatic function annotation
 =============================

+Annotating code manually is not always desirable, for example, when you have lots of functions to annotate, or when you want to capture information from third-party libraries.

-You can use ``nvtx`` to automatically annotate each function call in your program.
-This can give you lots of useful information about your program.
-Note that this adds a tiny amount of overhead to each and every function invocation, and can significantly impact the overall runtime (by about 10x or more).
+``nvtx``  can automatically annotate each function call in your program.
+This can give you lots of useful information that manual annotation cannot.
+However, note that doing this adds a tiny amount of overhead to each and every function invocation, which can significantly impact the overall runtime (by more than 10x).

 Command-line interface